AgrDataSci/tricot-data/README.md

 # Global multi-crop agricultural trial data supported by citizen science

 The [triadic comparison of technologies (tricot)](https://doi.org/10.1007/s13593-023-00937-1) is a citizen science approach for testing technology options in their target environments, which has been applied to on-farm testing of crop varieties.
 ‘Triadic’ refers to the sets of three technology options that are compared by each participant.
-In the approach, participants are invited to test a anonymous set of three technologies (out of a larger number, generally between 5 to 20) randomly assigned.
+In the approach, participants are invited to test an anonymous set of three technologies (out of a larger number, generally between 5 to 20) randomly assigned.
 Between 2011 and 2025 the tricot approach was applied in more than 25 countries across Africa, Asia, Europe and Latin America with more than 30 crops.

 ---